 16. Avoid social media chat rooms and venues where online bullying can occur.
 Bullies tend to be braver behind a computer screen.

-17. If you see someone else being bullied, don’t be afraid to speak up.
+17. If you see someone being bullied, don’t be afraid to speak up.
 Tell an adult you trust as soon as possible.

 18. Think about how it would feel to be bullied.
 Putting yourself in the shoes of someone being bullied can keep you from becoming a bully yourself.

-19. Create a bully free classroom.
-Vow to not allow bullying in your classroom.
+19. Create a bully-free classroom.
+Vow not to allow bullying in your classroom.
 Create signs or posters to display your message.

 20. Use only positive talk.
 Focus on building each other up, and never down.